percona/pmm-doc/source/install/aws.rst

    Entering the instance ID when installing PMM Server

-You can copy the instance ID from the :guilabel:`Properties` panel of your instance, select the :guilabel:`Description` tab back in the :program:`EC2 console`.
+You can copy the instance ID from the :guilabel:`Properties` panel of your instance, select the :guilabel:`Description` tab back in the EC2 console.
 Click the :guilabel:`Copy` button next to the :guilabel:`Instance ID` field.
 This button appears as soon as you hover the cursor of your mouse over the ID.